Terry Wiley knows we can have Peace AND Justice. It is not a choice of one, or the other. Our residents demand and deserve both.

 Terry knows there are some people who think that as we work to fix the mistakes of the past – like the terrible record of mass incarceration – that we will make our communities less safe.
 As a 30-year champion of justice – he knows we can have safety and justice.

-Terry understands - We can do more to combat implicit bias so people can count on cops, and prosecutors and judges to treat them fairly – we will have a safer community.
+Terry understands - When people can count on cops, and prosecutors and judges to treat them fairly – we will all share a safer community.

 When we give people back their lives by clearing wrongful convictions or even unnecessary convictions like old non-violent drug offenses – that makes us all safer.